In this section

-The Giant Mine Remediation Project addresses the long-term containment and management of the arsenic trioxide waste, the demolition and removal of all buildings on the surface, and the remediation of surface areas including the tailings ponds at the former Giant Mine site in Yellowknife.
+The Giant Mine Remediation Project addresses the long-term containment and management of the arsenic trioxide waste, the demolition and removal of all buildings on the surface, and the remediation of surface areas including the tailings ponds.
 It also includes water management and treatment options.
+This project will take approximately 10 years and is expected to be completed by 2029.

 The main objectives of the Giant Mine Remediation project are to: